-Insurance is available to mitigate a wide range of situations that may occur while traveling abroad, including: medical and health, legal, security evacuation, lost luggage, and trip cancellation.
+Insurance is available to mitigate a wide range of situations that you may encounter while traveling abroad, including medical, legal, natural disasters, lost luggage, and trip cancellation.

-The university does not carry insurance for students.
-However, specific programs, including university programs, carry different types of insurance.
-Each traveler is responsible for understanding any insurance provided by the program.
+Each traveler is responsible for understanding any insurance coverage provided by their chosen study abroad program.
 Equally, each traveler is responsible for securing any additional insurance for their individual requirements.

-Insurance – Do I need International Health & Evacuation Insurance?
+Do I need International Health and Evacuation Insurance?

 Yes.
 For many reasons, all students traveling internationally must have international health and evacuation insurance.
 If you are traveling on a University of Colorado Denver program, international health and evacuation insurance is included in your program fee.